GyroSuperintelligence/BabyLM/guides/Genetics.md

 **No Training Required**: Token addresses are computed from physics alone, eliminating the need for gradient-based training.
 The system can incorporate new tokens instantly.

-**Deterministic Behavior**: Given the same inputs and atlas, the system produces identical outputs across all platforms.
+**Traceable Behavior**: Given the same inputs and atlas, the system produces identical outputs across all platforms.
 This enables reproducible deployment and debugging.

 **Scalable Architecture**: The same physics scales from microcontrollers (6-byte active memory) to servers (unlimited passive memory) without architectural changes.